-This IT workflow would need to work closely with the HR system, communicating between the information about the user and levels of permission.
+This IT workflow would need to work closely with the HR system, communicating information about the user and levels of permission.

 How to Manage Software Assets to Prevent Audits

-Vendor audits are processes for investigating an organisation’ compliance for using the software within the contractual terms.
+Vendor audits are processes for investigating an organisation’s compliance with using the software within the contractual terms.

 Poor visibility and management of available licences can lead to an organisation being uncompliant, making it an easy target for vendors to up-sell their products and charge them large bills.

 Large software vendors such as Microsoft, Adobe, IBM, SAP and Oracle have gained a reputation for aggressive software audits which disrupt an organisation’s IT operations.